freeipa/pr-ci-dashboard/README.md

 # A Dashboard for FreeIPA Pull Request CI

+**Note:** this project is no longer being developed and the production instance was decommissioned.

 A Dashboard for [FreeIPA PR-CI](https://github.com/freeipa/freeipa-pr-ci).

 A FreeIPA PR-CI is test executioner tool which can be configured to watch a